etnite/tiledb_scripts/README.md

 ### Database size

-A typical TileDB for VCF data will be larger than a corresponding single multi-sample VCF/BCF file; in my testing about 4X larger, though this heavily depends upon the sparseness of the data.
+A typical TileDB for VCF data will be larger than a corresponding single multi-sample VCF/BCF file; in my testing about 4X or 5X larger, though this heavily depends upon the sparseness of the data.
 This is because the DB stores metadata (i.e. header data) for each sample, whereas in a multi-sample file this information is stored only once.
 On the other hand this approach allows for much better record keeping regarding how each particular